 GFLEC has developed materials for a new personal finance course at an institution of higher education, with the support of the Calvin K. Kazanjian Economics Foundation.
 All the materials an educator needs to implement the Personal Finance course are provided at the below link.

 Test your financial knowledge here.
-Professor Annamaria Lusardi and Professor Olivia Mitchell of the Wharton School developed three questions that indicate one’s financial literacy.
+Professor Annamaria Lusardi and Professor Olivia Mitchell of the Wharton School developed five questions that indicate one’s financial literacy.
 They have been used worldwide, including in the U.S. National Financial Capability Study.

 GFLEC teamed up with Digital Promise to create a set of twenty personal finance micro-credentials.
 Our micro-credentials can be displayed as digital badges by 7th-12th grade educators to show competency in specific personal financial topics.
 Learn more about our micro-credentials and see the full list here.